 The rice made by Bayer (called LL62) has been genetically engineered to withstand high doses of glufosinate, a herbicide sprayed on rice fields to control a wide range of weeds.
 It’s no surprise that Bayer also makes glufosinate.
 Any use of the GE rice will boost their chemical sales as a consequence.
 While this is a nice set up for Bayer shareholders, it places farmers, consumers and the environment at risk.
 Glufosinate is considered to be harmful to human health and is being phased out in Europe - its use will not be allowed under revised EU legislation.

 Bayer’s GE rice has been shown to have a different nutritional composition than its natural counterpart.
 It also has a high risk of producing superweeds by transferring its new gene to weedy relatives.
 Rice traders and producers worldwide reject the GE rice, because of high economic risks.
-The global rice industry lost some 1.2 billion dollars in 2006, when another GE rice variety from Bayer contaminated global food supplies.

 How Greenpeace got China to say 'no' to GE rice